Skip to content

 if (n <= 1) return false;

-// Check for divisibility from 2 to square root of n
+// Check for divisibility from 2 up to the square root of n

 for (let i = 2; i < Math.sqrt(n); i++) {